Table of Contents

 • Some of the benefits are tax-deferred growth, guaranteed rates, and income, with potential risks and tax implications.

-An annuity can be used as a vehicle for long-term growth, for guaranteed retirement income and for tax benefits.
-To determine if one might fit into your financial road map, it's important to understand how an annuity works, the different types of annuities and the potential benefits of annuities.
+An annuity can be used for long-term growth, retirement income, and tax advantages.
+To decide if one fits your goals, it helps to understand how annuities work, the different types of annuities and the potential benefits of annuities.

 What Is an Annuity?